Procedures and Hospital Admissions

 Request a Pre-Authorisation

-Required informationMembership number Your membership number The name and practice details of the admitting doctor The date of admission to hospital or clinic The name of hospital or clinic The medical condition The diagnosis The ICD-10/procedure codes The type of procedure/operation (where applicable) The expected length of stay
+warning Required informationMembership number help Your membership number help The name and practice details of the admitting doctor help The date of admission to hospital or clinic help The name of hospital or clinic help The medical condition help The diagnosis help The ICD-10/procedure codes help The type of procedure/operation (where applicable) help The expected length of stay help

 Chronic Medication Pre-Authorisations